-- Remember that your workers compensation mod is influenced heavily by frequent losses.
-The less losses your business experiences, the better.
+- Remember that your workers’ compensation mod is influenced heavily by frequent losses.
+The fewer losses your business experiences, the better.

 - Create a safety program in your business that is proactive on injury prevention in the workplace – this should help keep your number of claims down so your mod doesn’t increase.

 - Create or improve an effective return to work program to get injured employees back to the workplace as soon as it’s medically feasible.